nemesisx00/ocsm/README.md

 In searching for GUI libraries, I happened upon [Tauri](https://tauri.studio) and my interest in writing a WebView2 desktop application was piqued.
 While that original version of the project, using [React](https://reactjs.org) to build the frontend, was absolutely functional, I was disappointed with the fact that more than 80% of the project was written in JavaScript rather than [Rust](https://www.rust-lang.org/), my primary focus.

-Another search lead me to discovering [Dioxus](https://dioxuslabs.com/) which provided most of the same functionality I was already getting from [Tauri](https://tauri.studio/) along with the added benefit of writing the frontend code in [Rust](https://www.rust-lang.org/) as well.
+More searching lead me to discover [Dioxus](https://dioxuslabs.com/) which provides most of the same functionality I was getting from [Tauri](https://tauri.studio/) along with the added benefit of writing the frontend code in [Rust](https://www.rust-lang.org/) as well.
 Also, because [Dioxus](https://dioxuslabs.com/)' design is intentionally modelled after [React](https://reactjs.org), it was relatively easy for me to get back up to speed.

 ## Coding Style